 What framework(s) for disclosure could be used to address (i) issues involving abuse of domain name registrations, including but not limited to consumer protection, investigation of cybercrime, DNS abuse and intellectual property protection, (ii) addressing appropriate law enforcement needs, and (iii) provide access to registration data based on legitimate interests not outweighed by the fundamental rights of relevant data subjects?

-J2) Can the obligation to provide “reasonable access” be reconciled with the objective of avoiding, to the extent possible, an unharmonized approach to third-party access to registration data, , without the implementation of a community-wide model for access or similar framework which takes into account at least the following elements:
+J2) Can the obligation to provide “reasonable access” be clarified or defined without the implementation of a community-wide model for access or similar framework which takes into account at least the following elements:

+Can the obligation to provide “reasonable access” be further clarified and/or better defined through the implementation of a community-wide model for access or similar framework which takes into account at least the following elements:

 What outside parties / classes of outside parties, and types of uses of Non-Public Registration data by such parties, fall within legitimate purposes and legal basis for such use?